dandedrick/heapdump/README.md

 heap.data should be the raw memory at the location of the heap.
 This can be done in gdb by using the ```dump binary memory``` command.

-The 0x12340000 is an option offset which will be added the the formatted addresses.
-Without the addresses printed will start at 0.
+The 0x12340000 is an optional offset which will be added to the formatted addresses.
+Without this the addresses printed will start at 0.
 This is useful for referencing the address of memory for a particular allocation instead of the relative address from the start of the heap.